relacs/makertai/README.md

 ### Getting a running RTAI-patched kernel

+In rare cases the RTAI-patched linux kernel fails already at boot-up.

  * In case booting into the RTAI-patched kernel failed, reboot into your standard kernel (select it via the grub menu) and build a kernel without the RTAI patch:
    ```
    sudo ./makertaikernel.sh buildplain
    ```
    This uses the kernel configuration of your running kernel.
-   First do not change it, then if this kernel runsmodify the then modify the kernel configuration as described in the previous section [Basic kernel configuration][basickernelconfigu	ration] to figure out the culprit.
+First do not change it, then if this kernel runs, modify the the kernel configuration step-by-step as described in the previous section [Basic kernel configuration][basickernelconfigu ration] to figure out the culprit.

  * If you did not start out with a kernel version matching the version of your RTAI-patched kernel, and you are going to change the kernel